12 Days of Holiday Math Puzzlesβ€”Printable K-8 Worksheets

 Each puzzle challenges students to use their math skills to find the values different holiday-themed symbols and icons.
 The puzzles can be downloaded as printable pdf worksheets that are easy to share and are suitable for students in grades 3-8.

-All of the puzzles below are samples from the holiday puzzle calendars available on the Mashup Math membership website.
+All of the puzzles below are samples from our Free Christmas Math Worksheets for Grades K-8 Library.

 Enjoy!